Acceptance Rate for UCLA – Introduction

 The UCLA admissions website publishes a wide variety of statistics in addition to the UCLA acceptance rate.
 These include the GPA requirements for UCLA, which outline the grades that UCLA applicants typically receive in high school.
 Alongside the UCLA acceptance rate, they also include UCLA enrollment statistics that track the diversity of the UCLA student body as well as the number of applicants to each of UCLA’s six undergraduate colleges.

 When looking at how to get into UCLA, these UCLA admissions statistics can be extremely valuable.
-Looking at the GPA requirements for UCLA, which in 2021 averaged between a 4.35 and a 4.72 weighted, helps you understand how your grades stack up against students who got in.
+Looking at the GPA requirements for UCLA, which in 2022 averaged 4.40- 4.73 weighted, helps you understand how your grades stack up against students who got in.
 However, it is also important to note that having a GPA in that range is no guarantee of joining the UCLA enrollment.

 Similarly, having a GPA outside of that range does not mean you will be denied.
 The acceptance rate for UCLA is low because they consider all aspects of a student’s application, not just grades.